Medically reviewed by Mary Lucas, RN

 You can also use moisturizer to deal with the dryness and peeling that can occur during the first few weeks of using tretinoin.

-On the whole, you should expect to see results from tretinoin after approximately three months of daily use, with more obvious results typically occurring after six months to one year.
+On the whole, you should expect to see results from tretinoin after approximately three months of daily use, with more obvious and lasting results typically occurring from about six months to one year.

 It’s important to remember that tretinoin is designed as a long-term treatment, not as a quick fix for wrinkles.
 Stay focused on the long term and use tretinoin consistently and you’ll see the best results from the medication.